blevine/keycloak-graphql/README.md

 be tagged releases to support some number of recent Keycloak versions.
 - Initially I'm concentrating on the following types: Realm, Client, User, Group, Role and getting the queries on those types right without regard to performance improvements.
-- Only read operations (GraphQL queries) are supported.
-Mutations are not yet supported.
+- Concentrating first on read operations (GraphQL queries).
+I'm slowly adding support for Mutations with the first example Mutation being `createRealm`.
 - A sample Subscription service is included that allows the caller to register for Keycloak Events and Admin Events.
 See below for implementation details.
 - The GraphQL types rely heavily on some of the existing REST code, most notably the *Resource